- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 - With the right VPN, you can stop ISP snooping, reduce the chance of throttling, and sidestep any ISP-imposed site-blocking.

-- Our experts have personally tested dozens of popular VPNs to see which are best for shielding your activities from nosy ISPs.
+- I have personally tested dozens of popular VPNs to see which are best for shielding your activities from nosy ISPs.

-- NordVPN is our top vpn for avoiding ISP monitoring.
+- NordVPN is my top VPN for avoiding ISP monitoring.
 It boasts high speeds, exceptional versatility, and a real commitment to user privacy.

 Internet Service Providers (ISPs) almost always keep detailed logs of your activities, effectively allowing them to monetize your digital footprint.
 This includes details of which websites you visit, what you say in messages and emails, what you search for, and more.
 Luckily, there is an easy, surefire way to prevent your ISP from monitoring web activity: connecting to a Virtual Private Network (VPN).